 - Heat a saute pan with a few tablespoons of oil and a tablespoon of the butter.
 Brown the snouts on medium heat until golden and crisp on each side, about 5 minutes.

 - Remove the snouts from pan and keep warm.

-- Heat the truffled snout stock on medium heat and whisk in 1 tbsp of unsalted butter.
+- Heat the truffled snout stock on medium heat and whisk in 1 tablespoon of unsalted butter.